rezuck/rje-app_demo/README.md

 This app was written using Visual Studio Code.

-To run it, start a terminal.
+To run it, open a terminal.

 In the root directory enter:

 npm run dev

-This compiles and starts the Node.js serve.
+This compiles and starts the Node.js server.

 In a new terminal change the directory to my-app and enter: